What are babies doing at 1 month?

 Sometimes your baby will hold your finger, but most of the time they’ll keep their hands in a tight fist.

-- Look into your baby’s eyes: this is important for bonding with your baby.
+This is important for bonding with your baby.
 It can also help to build your baby’s neck strength and head control when you get your baby to follow your eyes and turn their head.
 But when your baby looks away from you, they’re letting you know they need a rest.

-Sometimes your baby won’t want to do these things – for example, they might be too tired or hungry.
+Sometimes your baby won’t want to do these things.
+For example, they might be too tired or hungry.
 Your baby will use baby cues to let you know when they’ve had enough and what they need.

-Sometimes you’ll know why your baby is crying.
+Sometimes you’ll know why your newborn baby is crying.
 When you respond to crying – for example, by feeding your baby if they’re hungry – your baby feels comfortable and safe.

 Sometimes you might not know why your baby is crying, but it’s still important to comfort them.
 You can’t spoil your baby by picking them up, cuddling them, or talking to them in a soothing voice.

 Every day you and your baby will learn a little more about each other.
-As your baby grows and develops, you’ll learn more about what your baby needs and how you can meet these needs.
+As your baby grows and develops, you’ll learn more about what your baby needs and how you can meet their needs.

 As a parent, you’re always learning.
 It’s OK to feel confident about what you know.
 And it’s OK to admit you don’t know something and ask questions or get help.